 Bellaboo Play and Discovery Center

 Why venture to Indiana for a play space?
 Because this one, which feels like a hybrid of a children's museum and play space, is truly out of this world.
-Every aspect of Bellaboo’s is open ended, play based and unstructured, which means your kiddo really gets to use his or her imagination.
+Every aspect of Bellaboo’s is open-ended, play-based and unstructured, which means your kiddo really gets to use his or her imagination.
 With a circular layout, each themed area is actually an entire room.
-Have a blast in the climbing room, water room, pizzeria, arts and craft room, actual cooking area (yes, real food!) and a room for smaller tots.
+Have a blast in the blocks room, water room, arts and craft room, train room and more.
 A full menu in the cafe means you can make a day of it.
 Weather permitting, they offer an outdoor area as well.

 2800 Colorado St., Lake Station, Ind.
 (219-963-2070 or mybellaboos.com).